 Appalachian Trail – October 8, 2013

-I was up bright and early, ready to move, so I packed up quickly and headed down towards the manager’s office.
-I looked through the window of the office, and into the eyes of the owner staring back at me.
+I was up bright and early, ready to move, so I packed up quickly and headed down toward the manager’s office.
+I looked through the office window and into the eyes of the owner staring back at me.

-“Your wife said you would take me when I checked in last night” I said in my most perky, upbeat voice.
-Resignedly, he gave a big sigh, and nodded his head slightly, as he motioned me towards the doors, and a well used van parked out front.
+“Your wife said you would take me when I checked in last night,” I said in my most perky, upbeat voice.
+Resignedly, he gave a big sigh and nodded slightly as he motioned me towards the doors and a well-used van parked out front.

-The ride was quick, and he clearly was not a morning fella, so few words were exchanged as we drove back to the trail head.
+The ride was quick, and he was not a morning fella, so few words were exchanged as we drove back to the trailhead.
 I grabbed my pack, thanked him again for the early morning ride, and hopped out of the van.

-I was surprised to see there were a few blow downs from the previous night’s storm, but I hacked my way through with my Gerber and continued up the trail.
+I was surprised to see a few blowdowns from the previous night’s storm, but I hacked my way through with my Gerber and continued up the trail.

-I stayed up on the ridge for about a half hour, descended from the mountains onto a dirt road, and headed down the road for a bit, before crossing over to pick up the AT as it wound back alongside the Housatonic.
-It really was a beautiful stretch of hiking, made even more pleasant by the fact that it was late afternoon, my favorite time of the day to hike.
+I stayed up on the ridge for about a half hour, descended from the mountains onto a dirt road, and headed down the road for a bit before crossing over to pick up the AT as it wound back alongside the Housatonic.
+It was a beautiful stretch of hiking, made even more pleasant because it was late afternoon, my favorite time to hike.

-He went on to explain he was a SOBO, and had been bouncing around on the trail since April.
-I listened for a couple of minutes, but never could figure out where he had started.
-I think he may have mentioned something about the Poconos and the Berkshires, but I may have just been confused.
+He explained he was a SOBO and had been bouncing around on the trail since April.
+I listened for a few minutes but could never figure out where he had started.
+He may have mentioned something about the Poconos and the Berkshires, but I was confused.
 I smiled and headed towards the shelter, with him following along behind me continuing to explain his journey.

-I smiled and headed around the shelter to go find a site to set up, and he followed me and watched as I set up my tarp, and spread out my gear for the night.
+I smiled and headed around the shelter to find a site to set up, and he followed me and watched as I set up my tarp and spread out my gear for the night.
 He stood behind me the entire time I unpacked, explaining how I would most likely flood if it rained, as he had known someone with a tarp like mine, and it always flooded.
-He added that it was also going to rain tonight, and the shelter would be dryer and warmer.
-I told him I would come over to eat dinner with him, but would be staying in the tarp.
+He added that it would also rain tonight, and the shelter would be dryer and warmer.
+I told him I would come over to eat dinner with him but would stay on the tarp.

-I went to find the privy and stopped back by to sit with him while I ate.
+I went to find the privy and stopped to sit with him while I ate.
 As soon as I sat, he whipped out five pounds of large paracord bracelets he had made and told me to pick one.
-I chose one to be polite and put the half pound bracelet in my pack.
+I chose one to be polite and put the half-pound bracelet in my pack.
 He explained he made these when he got bored.
-He clearly had a good bit of free time on his hike.
-Maybe he was the smarter hiker, ambling along at a reduced speed, and really enjoying his time on the trail.
+He had a good bit of free time on his hike.
+Maybe he was the smarter hiker, ambling along at a reduced speed and enjoying his time on the trail.

-The orange hiker shoved his bracelets back into his pack, and pulled out a canister of Blueberry Brandy.
-He asked me several times to try the Brandy, and I finally gave up on politely declining, and just said “I don’t drink.”
-He seemed a little put off by this, said he respected my decision, and did not ask again.
-As a matter of fact, he seemed a little subdued after my declaration of sobriety, so before things got awkward, I wished him a good night, and headed back for my tarp.
+The orange hiker shoved his bracelets back into his pack and pulled out a canister of Blueberry Brandy.
+He asked me several times to try the Brandy, and I finally gave up on politely declining and said, “I don’t drink.”
+He seemed a little put off by this, said he respected my decision and did not ask again.
+As a matter of fact, he seemed a little subdued after I declared sobriety, so before things got awkward, I wished him a good night and headed back for my tarp.